cordcallahan/Latin102Callahan/Quiz2.md

 2. Nessus, masculine, singular
 3. Nominative, subject of the verb

-5-Nessus gave Deianira a vial of blood, which poisoned Hercules.
+5-Nessus gave Deianira a vial of blood, which Hercules was poisoned by.
-1. cui
+1. quo
 2. Blood, masculine, singular
 3. Dative, indicating the recipient of an action